TomasRejhons/arch-base/Readme.md

-# Minimalistic Arch Linux Installation Script
+# Minimalist Arch Linux Installation Script

 Collection of very simple scripts I'm using to automate Arch installation (the whole installation process takes < 10 minutes).
 The script is hardcoded for UEFI and BTRFS + snapper.